ibex-team/ibex-lib/doc/optim.rst

 You can directly apply this optimizer on one of the benchmark problems distributed with Ibex.
-The benchmarks are all written in the `Minibex syntax`_ and stored in an arborescence under ``plugins/optim/benchs/``.
+The benchmarks are all written in the :ref:`Minibex syntax <mod-minibex>` and stored in an arborescence under ``plugins/optim/benchs/``.
 If you compare the Minibex syntax of these files with the ones given to IbexSolve, you will see that a "minimize" keyword has appeared.